Christmas prices to rise in Britain, truckers say | ExBulletin

 Christmas prices to rise in Britain, truckers say

-TATSFIELD, England, September 30 (Reuters) – Truck drivers have a warning message for UK Prime Minister Boris Johnson: A severe driver shortage is raising their wages and this will have a ripple effect on food prices and gifts in the run-up to Christmas.
+TATSFIELD, England (Reuters) – Truck drivers have warning message for UK Prime Minister Boris Johnson: An acute shortage of drivers increases their wages and this will have a ripple effect on food and gift prices approaching Christmas.

 An air of chaos has gripped the world’s fifth-largest economy in recent days as a truck driver deficit left gas pumps running dry across the country, and a surge in wholesale natural gas prices in Europe pushed energy companies going bankrupt.